facebookresearch/RAM/projects/self_taught_evaluator/README.md

 ### Prepare training data

-After generating samples of judgement (e.g. using vllm), run `python src/prepare_sft_data.py` and `python src/prepare_dpo_data.py` to prepare the training data.
+After generating samples of judgements (e.g. using vllm), run `python src/prepare_sft_data.py` and `python src/prepare_dpo_data.py` to prepare the training data.

 ## Model training details

 Models were trained using the preference optimization recipe using the open-source [fairseq2 library](https://github.com/facebookresearch/fairseq2).
-Training was executed on SLURM-based cluster using multi-node A100 setup: 3 nodes training for first iteration SFT model and 8 nodes training for the second iteration DPO model that was released.
-Model selection is done via early stopping based on the pairwise judgement accuracy computed over the helpsteer2 validation set.
+Training was executed on a SLURM-based cluster using multi-node A100 setup: 3 nodes training for first iteration SFT model and 8 nodes training for the second iteration DPO model that was released.
+Model selection is done via early stopping based on the pairwise judgement accuracy computed over the Helpsteer2 validation set.

 **SFT training config and example run command**